Exploring Music: Program description

 Beethoven themes have included: Late Beethoven, Beethoven and the Piano, Beethoven Quartets, and Beethoven and that Danged Metronome.

 Over two dozen classical composers — e.g. Schumann, Bartók, Grieg, Debussy, Vaughan Williams, Stravinsky, and Bernstein — have also had weekly themes devoted exclusively to their lives and music.
 These programs are intimate biographies which include the composer's early life, education, historical and musical influences, personal life, and emotional and musical development, plus numerous musical pieces each day.
 Several composers, including Schubert, Brahms, Tchaikovsky, Mahler, Verdi, and Shostakovich, have had a two-week theme devoted to their lives and works.
 Bach, Mozart, and Beethoven have each had several series centered around their works.
 Approximately one week per month is devoted to the life and works of a single composer.

 Exploring Music is geared to all ages and to any level of musical knowledge.
 Host Bill McGlaughlin guides the listener into the music through various means: revealing the stories behind compositions, adding analysis and illustrations at the piano, exploring the interlocking nature of music and ideas, referencing the historical context of pieces and trends, and also giving his insight as a professional musician, conductor, and composer.

-Each week McGlaughlin weaves a deepening narrative around the topic at hand, and aims to make exploring classical music fun.
-"Drawing people inside the music seems the clue to me," he says.
+Each week McGlaughlin wove a deepening narrative around the topic at hand, and aimed to make exploring classical music fun.
+"Drawing people inside the music seems the clue to me," he stated.
 "Human beings are wired for delight when we figure something out."
 Occasionally music from other genres — such as jazz, ethnic/world music, folk/traditional music, or pop standards — is aired, to liven up the discussion and illustrate points.

-The piano is another tool McGlaughlin frequently employs to get concepts across.
-Of his original decisions about the show's format, McGlaughlin says, "It’s very hard to talk about music on the radio unless you can hear a sound, so I said I need a piano.
+The piano is another tool McGlaughlin frequently employed to get concepts across.
+Of his original decisions about the show's format, McGlaughlin said, "It's very hard to talk about music on the radio unless you can hear a sound, so I said I need a piano.
 Instead of saying 'a minor third,' I can play it.
 I wanted to make certain that what you could hear was prominent."

+Following McGlaughlin's death in July 2026, WFMT veteran Peter van de Graaff hosts a new chapter of Exploring Music, which will also continue to feature encore episodes from founding host McGlaughlin in selected weeks.